Red Velvet Sugar Cookies

 I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, small batch red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.

-Most people make red velvet sugar cookie cut outs as hearts for Valentine’s Day or add them to their best Christmas cookie tray.
+Most people make red velvet sugar cookie cut outs as hearts for Valentine’s Day or add them to their best Christmas cookie tray as red Christmas cookies.

-To decorate them, I used an eggless royal icing so you don’t have to deal with egg whites or meringue powder.
+To decorate them, I used an easy chocolate drizzle but also included a recipe for an eggless royal icing so you don’t have to deal with egg whites or meringue powder.

 And of course don’t forget the sprinkles!

-How many cookies does this red velvet sugar cookie cut out recipe make?
+How many cookies does this red velvet sugar cookie recipe make?

-It’s hard to give an exact yield for cut out cookies due to the size of your cookie cutters, but I got about 12 large hearts.
+It’s hard to give an exact yield for red velvet cut out cookies due to the size of your cookie cutters, but I got about 12 large hearts.

 If you use small cookie cutters, you will get more cookies, a little more than small batch.